Back to Blog

 Contract Expiration Dates

-Know exactly when competitor contracts end so you can start conversations 6-12 months before renewal.
-By public procurement rules, buyers are almost legally obligated to look at alternatives before renewing.
+Know exactly when competitor contracts end so you can start conversations 6 to 12 months before renewal.
+Public procurement rules often obligate buyers to market test before renewing.

 Vendor Spend History

-See how much departments are paying your competitors, by vendor, by year, by category.
-Think of it as getting a transaction history of everything the government is spending, like a credit card statement for public money.
+See how much departments are paying your competitors, by vendor and by category.
+Think of it as a transaction history of everything the government is spending.

 RFP Evaluation Criteria